Asymptotic robustness of entanglement in noisy quantum networks and graph connectivity: Explicit constructions

 \begin{theorem} For any choice of $\alpha\in(0,1]$, there exists an AGME sequence of regular graphs $\cG=(G_n)_{n\in\N}$ such that $\delta_{\max}(G_n)\in O(|G_n|^\alpha)$. \end{theorem} \begin{proof} The graph sequence consists of graphs $G_n=(V_n,E_n)$ of order $|G_n|=n^k$ and it will be convenient to use multi-indices to numerate the elements of $V_n$: for any choice of $k\in\mathbb{N}$ consider

-The edge set $E_n$ is given as follows: $(I,J)\in E_n$ if $i_m=j_m$ for exactly $k-1$ different values of $m$ (i.e.\ when the Hamming distance of two multi-indices is one).
+The edge set $E_n$ is given as follows: $\{I,J\}\in E_n$ if $i_m=j_m$ for exactly $k-1$ different values of $m$ (i.e.\ when the Hamming distance of two multi-indices is one) \footnote{Formally, our choice of $G_1$ is ill-defined because $|G_1|=1$.
+This is obviously not a problem and we can fix by hand $G_1$ to be any graph of choice, for instance $G_1=K_2$ for every choice of $k$.}.
 By construction, for any $v\in V_n$ it holds that

 Hence, for any choice of $\alpha\in(0,1]$ we can take $k$ large enough so that the corresponding sequence of regular graphs $\cG$ as defined above has degree growth which is in $O(|G_n|^\alpha)$.
 Therefore, it remains to prove that for any choice of $k\in\mathbb{N}$ the graph sequence $\cG$ defined in this way is AGME.
 For this, it is enough to check that the premises of Proposition~\ref{prop:sufficientASGME} are met.
 This is done in the following by showing that for every pair of vertices of $G_n$ there exist at least $n-1$ edge-disjoint paths with length at most $k+1$ (independently of $n$) connecting them.
 Notice that $n-1=|G_n|^{1/k}-1$ satisfies the needed condition since